Small Cell Lung Cancer

 Healthcare providers use a two-stage system to diagnose the spread of small cell lung cancer.
 This information also helps guide treatment.
 The two stages of small cell lung cancer are:

-- Extensive: Cancer has spread to the other lung and lymph nodes.
-It also may have spread to bones, the brain and other organs.
+- Extensive stage: In extensive stage, the cancer has spread to your other lung or beyond your lungs to lymph nodes.
+It also may have spread to your bones, brain and other organs.

 Management and Treatment

-What are the complications of small cell lung cancer?
+What are treatments for small cell lung cancer?

 Treatment depends on many factors including your age, overall health and cancer stage.
 Treatment options include:

 - Immunotherapy: This treatment engages your body’s immune system to fight and destroy cancer cells.
-Immune checkpoint inhibitors are a type of immunotherapy that treats advanced small cell lung cancer.
+Immune checkpoint inhibitors are a type of immunotherapy that treats extensive small cell lung cancer.
+Healthcare providers may use this treatment along with chemotherapy to shrink cancer tumors and ease symptoms.

 - Eat a nutritious diet.